julSeitz/AWS-CLI-Infra-Setup/README.md

 ## Installation

 To install the script, clone this repository.
-Make sure the above prerequisites are met and you have local execution permissions for the script.
+Make sure the above prerequisites are met and you have local execution permissions for the script

 ## Running the script

 ### GUI

-In the directory of this repository, double-click on the file named `create_infra.sh`.
+In the directory of this repository, double-click on the file named `create_infra.sh`

 ### Shell

 Either:
-- Navigate to the directory of this repository and call the script with: `./create_infra.sh`.
+- Navigate to the directory of this repository and call the script with: `./create_infra.sh`
-- Call the script by it's path, for example: `/your/path/to/repository/AWS-CLI-Infra-Setup/create_infra.sh`.
+- Call the script by it's path, for example: `/your/path/to/repository/AWS-CLI-Infra-Setup/create_infra.sh`

 ## Adjusting variables